u1ui/ico.el/README.md

 ## Variant "icon-directory"

 Use the css-property `-u1-ico-dir:https://x.y/icons-directory/` to define where the icons are located.
 The value must be in quotes.
+See the demo ico-directory.html for working icon-sets

 ### Placeholder "{icon}"